edwelker/website/content/posts/installing-pil-virtualenv-ubuntu.md

 `(myEnv)$ wget http://effbot.org/downloads/Imaging-1.1.7.tar.gz<br></br>(myEnv)$ tar zxvf Imaging-1.1.7.tar.gz<br></br>(myEnv)$ cd Imaging-1.1.7<br></br>(myEnv)$ python setup.py install`

-If you run into further problems (the "decoder jpeg not available” message again), you may have to resort to the [long directions](http://effbot.org/zone/pil-decoder-jpeg-not-available.htm) to get PIL and libjpeg to play happily together, but I hope not.
+If you run into further problems (the "decoder jpeg not available" message again), you may have to resort to the [long directions](http://effbot.org/zone/pil-decoder-jpeg-not-available.htm) to get PIL and libjpeg to play happily together, but I hope not.

 Now that you have everything installed, test it.Â Open up a python shell from within your virtualenv.